 Needs of Companionate Marriages

 Both individuals in a companionate marriage need self-awareness and self-confidence in order for the marriage to be successful.
 Without trust, friendship, commitment, and shared values, a companionate marriage may be difficult to maintain.

 "At the core of a companionate marriage is friendship and trust and the belief that both partners have equal responsibility in all domains of the marriage.
 They share the economic burdens and child rearing, and they believe that both partners' sexual needs and wishes should be clearly articulated and fulfilled." — The Good Marriage: How and Why Love Lasts by Judith S. Wallerstein and Sandra Blakeslee

 Wallerstein and Blakeslee go on to say that individuals in a companionate marriage need to recognize that when the children are young and career issues are pressing, their own needs as individuals have to be placed on the back burner.
 They go on to say that, "These couples know that people living side by side experience inevitable conflicts that must be confronted openly.
 They understand that mutual commitment is what holds the marriage together."

 The Benefits Are Common Interests

-Companionate marriage is the most common form of marriage among younger couples according to Judith and Sandra.
+Companionate marriage is the most common form of marriage among younger couples, according to Wallerstein and Blakeslee.
 Typically, companionate marriages prioritize communication and support between spouses over inheritance and other materializations and rid themselves of any financial or economic claims to each other.
 The benefits of companionate marriages typically surround common interests including but not limited to: